restic/restic/doc/manual_rest.rst

           --tls-client-cert file       path to a file containing PEM encoded TLS client certificate and private key -v, --verbose n                  be verbose (specify multiple times or a level using --verbose=n, max level/times is 3)

-Subcommand that support showing progress information such as ``backup``, ``check`` and ``prune`` will do so unless the quiet flag ``-q`` or ``--quiet`` is set.
-When running from a non-interactive console progress reporting will be limited to once every 10 seconds to not fill your logs.
-Use ``backup`` with the quiet flag ``-q`` or ``--quiet`` to skip the initial scan of the source directory, this may shorten the backup time needed for large directories.
+Subcommands that support showing progress information such as ``backup``, ``check`` and ``prune`` will do so unless the quiet flag ``-q`` or ``--quiet`` is set.
+For interactive consoles the environment variable ``RESTIC_PROGRESS_FPS`` can be used to control the frequency of progress reporting.
+When running from a non-interactive console progress reporting is disabled to not fill your logs.

-Additionally on Unix systems if ``restic`` receives a SIGUSR1 signal the current progress will be written to the standard output so you can check up on the status at will.
+Additionally, on Unix systems if ``restic`` receives a SIGUSR1 signal the current progress will be written to the standard output so you can check up on the status at will.